ponylang/pony-tutorial/expressions/object-literals.md

 The `reduce` method in this example requires the lambda type for the `f` parameter to require a reference capability of `val`.
 The lambda object passed in as an argument does not need to declare an explicit reference capability because `val` is the default for a lambda that does not capture anything.

 As mentioned previously the lambda desugars to an object literal with an `apply` method.
 The reference capability for the `apply` method defaults to `box` like any other method.
 In a lambda that captures this needs to be `ref` if the function needs to modify any of the captured variables or call `ref` methods on them.
-The reference capabiltity for the method (versus the reference capability for the object which was described above) is defined by putting the capability before the parenthesized argument list.
+The reference capability for the method (versus the reference capability for the object which was described above) is defined by putting the capability before the parenthesized argument list.

 ```pony
 actor Main